 The State has seen exponential growth in solar installations.
 The graphic below from SEIA shows the progression of solar in the forms of residential, commercial, utility, and concentrated solar power.
 The graph also shows projected solar installations going up to 2021.

 These installations have totaled to 1,591.7 megawatts of solar installed in the State, 430.9 megawatts added in 2016 alone.
 For reference, this is enough energy to power 262,000 homes in the State, and provide close to 6% of the State’s total electricity usage.
 This growth is expected to continue at much higher rates, with projections showing 2,377 megawatts of solar added over the next 5 years.
 This growth in installations has been spurred by huge price declines, 64% over the last 5 years.
-Massachusetts has also created more solar jobs than almost any other state in the country, with 14,582 people employed by the industry.
+Massachusetts has also created more solar jobs than most states, with 14,582 people employed by the solar industry.
 These people work for the 588 solar-related companies that have grown all over the Commonwealth.

-The expansion of solar energy in Massachusetts is helping the State reach its renewable energy and carbon reduction goals, creating jobs, boosting the economy, and helping residents save money.
-Massachusetts truly is one of the best states to go solar and will continue to lead the path to a renewable energy future.
+The expansion of solar energy in Massachusetts helps the State reach its renewable energy and carbon reduction goals, creates jobs, boosts the economy, and saves residents money.
+Massachusetts truly is one of the best states for solar and will lead the path to a renewable energy future.